SiLab-Bonn/aidatlu/docs/source/Documentation.rst

 Where each trigger word describes one specific trigger configuration.
 One obtains the resulting trigger configuration to write into the trigger logic register by adding up all desired valid trigger configurations.
 For example if one need triggers from input 1 or input 2.
-Than all valid trigger combinations are:
+Than all valid trigger combinations, ignoring the inputs channels 3-6 are:

 .. table::
     :align: left